longhorn/longhorn-tests/docs/content/manual/release-specific/v1.1.1/partial-engine-deployment.md

 https://github.com/longhorn/longhorn/issues/2081

 ## Scenarios:
-### Case 1: Test volume operations when engine image DaemonSet is miss scheduled
+### Case 1: Test volume operations when some of the engine image DaemonSet pods are miss scheduled
 1. Install Longhorn in a 3-node cluster: `node-1`, `node-2`, `node-3`
 1. Create a volume, `vol-1`, of 3 replicas
 1. Create another volume, `vol-2`, of 3 replicas